 For any functionality that appears to confuse you, you only need to tap on the question mark icon next to the feature, and you’ll get a pop-up with explanations.

 While this support makes the platform easy to use, it is a tad inconsistent and doesn’t exactly appear throughout the platform.

 Also, there is a rich, up-to-date knowledge base where you can find information on literally every feature on Teachable (at least, from my own experience).

 Furthermore, for all its paid plans, you’re eligible for Teachable U, a training school created by the Teachable team to help you fully understand and use the platform like a pro.

-With that said, let’s move on to the next forms of support provided by Teachable: email and live chat.
+With that said, let’s move on to the next forms of support provided by Teachable: email and chat support.

 Teachable’s customer support team is pretty solid and was a Stevie Award in 2018.

-They provide email support for all plans and live chat for Pro Plans and above.
+They provide email support for all plans and chat support for Pro Plans and above.
 Its email support and live chat features can be quickly accessed by clicking on the Help button.